axibase/atsd/sql/api-meta.md

 ## Description

-Retrieve SQL query result metadata in JSON format without executing the query.
+Retrieves SQL query result metadata in JSON format without executing the query.

 > The metadata is provided even if one of the metrics referenced in the query does not exist in the database.
 In this case, the metric value column is of the default `float` datatype.